The Basics of Efflorescence

 In order for efflorescence to form, the following conditions must exist:

 - Salts must be dissolved by a liquid.

 - The liquid must have a path to migrate to the surface and evaporate.

-Efflorescence releasing the bond of paint off a garage stem wall.
+Efflorescence pushing paint off a garage wall.